thurloat/input-x-webkit-speech/README.markdown

-This is a demo app for <input x-webkit-speech> found in Chrome 8+

-JS is Compiled using Google Closure Library / Compiler, Backend written on App Engine
+This is a demo app for &lt;input x-webkit-speech&gt; found in Chrome 8+ JS is Compiled using Google Closure Library / Compiler, Backend written on App Engine

 ----